gc-da11yn/gc-da11yn.github.io/.github/DEVELOPMENT.md

 The `npm run eleventy` command builds the HTML pages from the `src` folder into the `_site`.

-#### Creating a new folder and the files needed
+#### Creating a new page

-To create a new folder for the site in both the `src/en` and `src/fr` directories along with the basic files needed for a page in these folders you can use `npm run new-folder`.
+To create a new page for the site in both the `src/pages/en` and `src/pages/fr` directories you can use `npm run newPage`.

-The script will need the name of the folder, the English title of the page, the French title of the page, the English description of the page, the French description of the page.
+The script will ask you for the English title and a description of the page, then the French title and description, and then if the page has any links that are internal to the Government of Canada firewall.

-The script will create the json file for the breadcrumbs, an index.md, and the english and french folders.

 #### Checking the spelling on the site